niolabs/docs/docs/service-design-patterns/understanding-signals.md

 ]
 ```

-In other words, the block will only call `notify_signals` once for the incoming list, even though 3 signals would be notified.
-It would **not** call `notify_signals` 3 times, once for each signal out.
+In other words, the block will only call `notify_signals` once for the incoming list, even though three signals would be notified.
+It would **not** call `notify_signals` three times--once for each signal out.

 ## Paring Down Lists of Signals

-Let's say you have a list of signals but want to condense it into fewer signals or even one signal.
-There are a few blocks that will help you do that, the [hash table block](https://github.com/nio-blocks/hash_table.git) being one of the most commonly used ones.
+If you have a list of signals but want to condense it into fewer signals or even one signal.
+There are a few blocks that will help you do that.
+The [hash table block](https://github.com/nio-blocks/hash_table.git) is commonly used ones.

-The `HashTable` block goes through every signal in an incoming list and consolidates them into a single signal based on some criteria.
-For example, if we have our signals with the numbers 1 through 5 from the previous example, we can shrink the list of 5 signals into one signal containing two attributes, one for odds and one for evens.
+The `HashTable` block goes through every signal in an incoming list and consolidates them into a single signal based on the specified criteria.
+For example, if we have our signals with the numbers 1 through 5 from the previous example, we can shrink the list of five signals into one signal containing two attributes--one for odds and one for evens.
 The following block configuration would do that:

 ```
 {